 To be awarded a grant, applicants must possess adequate fiscal and project management capabilities.
 Past performance on prior Department grants will be taken into account when assessing organizational capacity to effectively manage a project.
 Eligible proposals will be referred to an internal review by the Program Manager.
-The Program Manager will evaluate the eligible proposals consistent with the scoring criteria developed in conjunction with the State Clean Diesel Grant Program Information Guide and applicable state requirements.
+The Program Manager will evaluate the eligible proposals consistent with the scoring criteria developed in conjunction with the Diesel Emissions Reduction Act (DERA) State Grants Program Guide and applicable state requirements.

 Applications will be separated by project eligibility categories (On-Road, Marine, Non-Road) and then evaluated on the criteria in Table A. Scoring Criteria.
-If two or more proposals receive the same score, preference will be given to the proposal with a higher score in Criterion A; if those scores are also equal, preference will be given to the proposal with a higher score in Criterion B; if those scores are also equal, preference will be given to the proposal with the higher score in Criterion C. If scores are still equal, preference will be given to the proposal which the Department determines best aligns with the State Clean Diesel Grant Program Information Guide and applicable state requirements.
+If two or more proposals receive the same score, preference will be given to the proposal with a higher score in Criterion A; if those scores are also equal, preference will be given to the proposal with a higher score in Criterion B; if those scores are also equal, preference will be given to the proposal with the higher score in Criterion B; if those scores are also equal, preference will be given to the proposal with the higher score in Criterion C. If scores are still equal, preference will be given to the proposal which the Department determines best aligns with the 2023-2024 Diesel Emissions Reduction Act (DERA) State Grants Program Guide (EPA-420-B-23-031, July 2023)State Clean Diesel Grant Program Information Guide and applicable state requirements.
 In making the final funding decisions, the Program Manager may also consider sector diversity, applicant diversity, and the number and size of awards.